kubeovn/docs/docs/advance/vip.en.md

 You can use annotation to specify a VIP to enable the AAP function, and labels need to meet the conditions of the node selector in the VIP.

 Pod supports specifying multiple VIPs, with a configuration format of: ovn.kubernetes.io/aaps: vip-aap,vip-aap2,vip-aap3

+The AAP function supports [multiple interfaces] (./multi-nic.en.md).
+If the Pod is configured with multiple interfaces, AAP will configure the corresponding Port in the same subnet of the Pod and the VIP.

 ```yaml
 apiVersion: v1